The tax benefits of furnished rentals in France

-The landlord can choose between 2 tax regimes.
-Often, for simplicity’s sake, landlords choose “micro BIC”, which involves an automatic 50% abatement and no additional paperwork.
+The landlord can choose between these 2 tax regimes.
+Often, for simplicity’s sake, landlords choose the “micro BIC” regime, which involves an automatic 50% abatement and no additional paperwork.
 Whereas in 85% of cases, by opting for the “régime reel”, they would pay little or no tax on their rental income.
-If this applies to you, remember that it is never too late to change your tax regime and that the Paris-housing.com teams are on hand to help you.

-How can you pay no taxes on your rental income?
+How to pay little to no tax on your rental income in France

-With the “régime reel”, the most advantageous for 85% of rentals, the landlord can deduct their actual expenses (e.g. mortgage interest, accountancy fees and renovations) and depreciate the value of their property and furniture to reduce the rental income to zero in most cases.
+With the “régime reel”, the most advantageous for 85% of rentals, the landlord can deduct his actual expenses (e.g., mortgage interest, accountancy fees and renovations) and depreciate the value of his property and furniture to reduce the rental income to zero in most cases.

-How can you become a professional renter of furnished property?
+How to become a professional landlord of a furnished property

 - Be registered on the French Companies Register (Registre des Commerces et des Sociétés) - repealed 9 February 2018.

-- Receive rental income > professional income of the taxable household.
+- Generate greater rental income than the professional income of the taxable household.